Q. I own mineral rights and don't know what they are worth. What should I do?

 Q. What happens after that?
 Do people contact me directly?

-A. Basic Ads can be viewed by the public but they cannot see your contact information unless they are a Paid Subscriber (or within a free trial).
+A. Basic Ads can be viewed by the public but viewers cannot see your contact information unless they are a Paid Subscriber.
 That way we ensure that the people that contact you are serious about doing business with you.

 Q. How do I begin using your free ad service to advertise my property?